TheodoroCardoso/simpler-htop-cpp/README.md

-# CppND-System-Monitor

-Starter code for System Monitor Project in the Object Oriented Programming Course of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).

-Follow along with the classroom lesson to complete the project!
+# C++ Nanodegree System Monitor

+The project in this repository is result of the second project of the [Udacity C++ Nanodegree Program](https://www.udacity.com/course/c-plus-plus-nanodegree--nd213).
+The goal was to create a system monitor for the Linux Operating System similar to hptop with the objective of testing and practicing what was taught at the Object Oriented Programming (OOP) course of the program.

 ![System Monitor](images/monitor.png)

-## Udacity Linux Workspace
-[Udacity](https://www.udacity.com/) provides a browser-based Linux [Workspace](https://engineering.udacity.com/creating-a-gpu-enhanced-virtual-desktop-for-udacity-497bdd91a505) for students.

-You are welcome to develop this project on your local machine, and you are not required to use the Udacity Workspace.
-However, the Workspace provides a convenient and consistent Linux development environment we encourage you to try.

-## ncurses
-[ncurses](https://www.gnu.org/software/ncurses/) is a library that facilitates text-based graphical output in the terminal.
-This project relies on ncurses for display output.

-Within the Udacity Workspace, `.student_bashrc` automatically installs ncurses every time you launch the Workspace.

-If you are not using the Workspace, install ncurses within your own Linux environment: `sudo apt install libncurses5-dev libncursesw5-dev`
+# CppND-System-Monitor Starter Code

+Udacity provides a starter code that can be found at: https://github.com/udacity/CppND-System-Monitor-Project-Updated.git.
+If you would like to try this project out by yourself, have a look at Udacity's own website and/or starter code repository.
+In case you would like to verify my solution works, and modify it, please feel free to continue reading and follow the instructions.

 ## Make
 This project uses [Make](https://www.gnu.org/software/make/).
 The Makefile has four targets: